PINTO0309/onnx2tf/README.md

 ### [WIP・experimental] `flatbuffer_direct` support status for ONNX ops in this list

 The `flatbuffer_direct` conversion option exists to convert a QAT quantized ONNX model to an optimized quantized tflite (LiteRT) model.
+The goal is to completely remove the dependency on the TensorFlow runtime in the future.
 By the way, if you want to generate a highly optimized quantized tflite for your ONNX model, I recommend using this package. https://github.com/NXP/eiq-onnx2tflite

 |INT8 ONNX|INT8 TFLite(LiteRT)|
 |:-:|:-:|